LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This depends on the compiler.
 for gcc there is `-Wextra -Werror -Wpedantic`.
 There is also a built in ASAN in gcc by using `-fsanitize=address`.
-Note that you shouldn't ship out your code with ASAN enabled it's for debugging memory.
+Note that you should not ship out your code with ASAN enabled it's for debugging memory.

 According to the JPL C Coding Standard, NASA uses `gcc –Wall –Wpedantic –std=iso9899:1999` (iso9899:1999 is C99).
 I use `gcc -Wall -Werror -Wpedantic` for my code.